-Much of the EV infrastructure that we know today has been developed by private network operators that lacked coordination and a shared vision of what a fully developed and connected EV or optimally placed.
-This fragmented approach has resulted in a market that requires EV drivers to have a variety of memberships, accounts, and to RFID cards to access all publicly available chargers.
+Much of the EV infrastructure that we know today has been developed by private network operators that lacked coordination and a shared vision of optimally placed charging infrastructure.
+This fragmented approach has resulted in a market that requires EV drivers to have a variety of memberships, accounts, and RFID cards to access all publicly available chargers.

-The lack of widely agreed upon standards for the backend communication networks can also hinder the ability to effectively integrate the charging stations into the energy infrastructure and leverage the latest in grid-edge technologies.
-To ensure a fully optimize EV infrastructure, network operators will need to have the ability to integrate charging stations into the power grid to enable additional energy-related services.
+The lack of widely agreed upon standards for back-end communication networks can also hinder the ability to effectively integrate the charging stations into the energy infrastructure and leverage the latest grid-edge technologies.
+To ensure fully optimized EV infrastructure, network operators will need to have the ability to integrate charging stations into the power grid to enable additional energy-related services.
 Interoperable and open networks will allow data to be easily accessed, shared and collected to improve charging services and plan for infrastructure development.